gofynd/fdk-client-golang/documentation/APPLICATION.md

-List all the products associated with a brand, collection or category in a requested sort order.
-The API additionally supports arbitrary search queries that may refer the name of any product, brand, category or collection.
-If successful, returns a paginated list of products specified in `ProductListingResponse`
+Use this API to list all the products.
+You may choose a sort order or make arbitrary search queries by entering the product name, brand, category or collection.

 *Success Response:*

-List of Products.
-See example below or refer `ProductListingResponse` for details
+Success.
+Returns a paginated list of products..Check the example shown below or refer `ProductListingResponse` for more details.

 Schema: `ProductListingResponse`